seemoo-lab/bcm-rpi3/README.md

 ## What is NexMon?

-NexMon is a firmware patching framework initially build for the BCM4339 WiFi firmware of Nexus 5 smartphones.
+NexMon is a firmware patching framework initially built for the BCM4339 WiFi firmware of Nexus 5 smartphones.
 However, this repository contains firmware patches for the BCM43438 WiFi chip used in the Raspberry Pi 3.
-It's main intension was to enable monitor mode and frame injection, which is already working quite well.
-Nevertheless, we also publish many example patches that allow to dive into firmware reverse engineering and firmware patching.
-Especially, the ability to write firmware patches in C makes it easy to use, also for beginners.
+It's main intention was to enable monitor mode and frame injection, which now works quite well.
+Nevertheless, we have also published many example patches that allow you to dive into firmware reverse engineering and firmware patching.
+The ability to write firmware patches in C makes it easy to use, especially for beginners.

 ## News
 * We moved to **[GitHub!](https://github.com/seemoo-lab/bcm-rpi3)**